nushell/nushell.github.io/book/variables_and_subexpressions.md

 > ls | get name
 ```

-We can do a very similar action in a single step using an invocation path:
+We can do a very similar action in a single step using a subexpression path:

 ```
 > echo (ls).name